Creating Workspot Templates for GCP

 gcloud compute images import cs-w10t-201009 --os=windows-10-x64-byol --source-file="gs://templatefolder/win10image.vhd" --project "demo" --network=default --subnet=subnet-daas

-• If the disk you are uploading is UEFI boot enabled, please tag the image with “UEFI_COMPATIBLE" feature.
+• If the disk you are uploading is UEFI boot-enabled, please tag the image with the “UEFI_COMPATIBLE" feature.

 gcloud compute images import cs-w10t-201009 --os=windows-10-x64-byol --source-file="gs://templatefolder/win10image.vhd" --project "demo" --network=default --subnet=subnet-daas --guest-os-features="UEFI_COMPATIBLE"